 Why not break your return journey to Inverness at the seaside town of Nairn?

-Located on the Moray Firth, Nairn has the reputation for being one of the sunniest and driest places in Scotland.
+Located on the Moray Firth, Nairn is said to be one of Scotland’s sunniest and driest places.
 Sadly, not on the day I visited.

 Nonetheless, it has a broad sandy beach and a pleasant harbour and is just 16 miles from Inverness.

-Although I ended up staying here overnight on my way to Perth, Aviemore is another easy day trip from Inverness, just over 30 minutes by direct train.
+Although I stayed here overnight on my way to Perth, Aviemore is another easy day trip from Inverness, just over 30 minutes by direct train.

 Can You Visit the Isle of Skye and Eilean Donan Castle from Inverness?